 UNESCO inscribed Drottningholm on the World Heritage list for the following reason: The ensemble of Drottningholm – palace, theatre, Chinese pavilion and gardens – is the best example of a royal residence built in the 18th century in Sweden and is representative of all European architecture of that period, heir to the influences exerted by the Chateau of Versailles on the construction of royal residences in western, central and northern Europe.

-What is World Heritage?
-In order to protect the world´s most valuable cultural and natural heritage the UN organisation UNESCO inscribes places or properties to the World Heritage list.
+In order to protect the world's most valuable cultural and natural heritage the UN organisation UNESCO inscribes places or properties to the World Heritage list.
 Nominations must come from the country where the property is located and according to UNESCO conventions are bound to care for and preserve their world heritage sites as well as a duty to collectively support other countries with the same.

-Properties inscribed on UNESCO´s World Heritage list are of outstanding universal value to humanity, including environments, buildings and landscapes.
+Properties inscribed on UNESCO's World Heritage list are of outstanding universal value to humanity, including environments, buildings and landscapes.
 The UNESCO convention was adopted in 1972 and Sweden signed the convention in 1984.
-The list includes more than 900 objects, of which 14 are in Sweden.
+The list includes more than 1000 objects, of which 15 are in Sweden.

 In the column to the right you can download the World Heritage Management Plan.